California Background Check: 2023 Guide (New Law), Free Search

 Positions that involve working with money, public trust or public safety and security can also include a credit history check, which includes any civil actions such as bankruptcies, judgements or liens.

-Do Warrants Show Up on California Background Checks?
+Are Warrants Visible on California Background Checks?

-Warrants are considered public record, making it possible for them to show up on a California background check; however, most warrants do not appear on routine screenings.
+Warrants are considered public record, making it possible for them to show up on a California background screening; however, most warrants do not appear on routine screenings.
 If someone wants to do a deeper dive into a person’s background, they can search online at law enforcement agencies that publish warrant lists or have online search portals.
 For example, the San Diego County Sheriff’s Office has an online search portal for warrants.7

 Does Probation Show Up on Background Check?